pnikitakis/thread-concurrency-problems/README.md

 ## Description
 ### Problem A:
-Create Mandelbrot set by divinding into N parts, where each calculate has an individual painting work.
-Implemented by havig each part of the work assigned to a thread that return to main thread, which paints the results.
+Create Mandelbrot set by dividing into N parts, where each calculates has an individual painting work.
+Implemented by having each part of the work assigned to a thread that returns to the main thread, which paints the results.

 ### Problem B:
 Control the traffic over a 2-way bridge, so that:
 - There are no cars moving both ways
-- There are no more than N cars on the brigde at any time
+- There are no more than N cars on the bridge at any time
-- There can't be any car waiting for ever
+- There can't be any car waiting forever
 Implemented with 2 threads in each entrance of the bridge, by using semaphores.

 ### Problem C:
 A roller coaster fits N passengers and starts only when it's full.
-Passengers get of when the roller coaster has finished the ride and before the new passengers come.
-Implemented a sychronization between passengers and roller coaster, where there is one thread for passenger and one for roller coaster.
+Passengers get off when the roller coaster has finished the ride and before the new passengers come.
+Implemented a synchronization between passengers and roller coaster, where there is one thread for passenger and one for the roller coaster.

 ## Prerequisites
 - C